mambo06/MMP/README.md

 4. Access the interface via `http://localhost:8080`
 5. Configure your mesh network through the web interface

+### Embedded Chat
+Chat client can also be accessed from `http://server:3002/chat`

+> **Note:** The client app has the advantage of clipboard monitoring.
+Makes it easy to integrate with your work.
+This feature is not available in embedded chat.

 ### General Setup:
 1. Add your custom functions and define them in diagram.json
 2. Start building your decentralized AI ecosystem!